yassine99ab/Swin-Transformer-Optimization/README.md

-# Swin Transformer on CIFAR-10
+# Swin Transformer Optimization on CIFAR-10

 This Project deals with optimization of the last layer weights via Genetic Algorithms or Hybrid Algorithms such as Cuckoo Search + GA with SAA and CMA_ES + DE.
 The following code was used to generate the log file of result and stored the result in the .txt files and plotting was done via visual.py